Executive MBA Student Experience

-It's 21 months in a community of excellence, learning side-by-side with exceptional peers in a way that will transform you professionally, and personally, as well.
-And while the curriculum is rigorous, the structure of the program makes it possible to earn your MBA with minimal time away from work and family.
+Join a community of excellence, learning side-by-side with exceptional peers in a way that will transform you professionally, and personally.
+While the curriculum is rigorous, the structure of the program makes it possible to earn your MBA with minimal time away from work and family.

 The Eller Executive MBA places you in a learning community of motivated, successful leaders who will expand your knowledge as they expand their own.